Skip to content

 GPU Model Slurm accounts

-NVIDIA H100 Tensor Core GPU Limited access for DSC pilot program
+NVIDIA H100 Tensor Core GPU Limited access for pilot programs; Request access

 In addition, if your department, lab, or group has purchased GPU resources, they will be available on your owner-based Slurm account.